mhulse/node-module-cli/README.md

 - Install [nvm](https://github.com/nvm-sh/nvm)
 - [Download the zip](https://github.com/mhulse/node-module-cli/archive/refs/heads/main.zip)
-- Decompress anywhere on your computer and `cd` to the root
+- Decompress anywhere on your computer and `cd` into the root
-- Install dependencies `npm i`
+- Install dependencies using `npm i`

 ### Run using npm